concrete-actions-2025/concrete-actions-2025/README.md

 A last challenge is to articulate what we are fighting for, not just against.
 Anger is good for a sprint, but hope is essential for going the distance.
 And the future cannot just be the status quo that led us to this moment.
 I don’t think it’s about envisioning a grand plan but at the minimum, a critical reflection on our values, what we want engagement at the local level to look like, and how we can build more compassionate communities.

+## List of Actions

+For now, [here](list-of-actions.md) is a specific (and growing) list of actions to take right now.
+Suggestions welcome [here](https://github.com/concrete-actions-2025/concrete-actions-2025/discussions) or [here](https://github.com/concrete-actions-2025/concrete-actions-2025/issues).

 *For most references, I tried to choose openly available sources even when they were not the best.
 Universities offer free online access to some newspapers + some channels allow limited number of free articles.*